Black Tuesday: 7 fans die in car crash ahead of crucial Europa League match

 Three other Greek fans travelling with the group were seriously injured and have been hospitalised with critical injuries.

-The ten PAOK followers were making their way through western Romania in a black minivan when, shortly after 1pm, they attempted an overtaking manoeuvre.
+The ten PAOK followers were making their way through western Romania in a black minivan when they attempted an overtaking manoeuvre.

-As stated by The Sun, dashcam footage captured the harrowing moment the vehicle veered into the opposite lane to pass another car.
+As stated by The Sun, dashcam footage captured the harrowing moment the vehicle veered into the opposite lane to overtake another car.

 At that precise moment, a large lorry appeared, coming rapidly towards the minivan.
 With two other vehicles occupying the adjacent lane, the driver reportedly tried to swerve to avoid a collision.
 Sadly, the evasive action only placed the minivan directly in the path of the oncoming truck.